KuyaJasper/Password-Generator/README.md

 After getting the JS where I wanted it to be, I noticed that the H2 tag in the HTML was not cenetered whenever I loaded the page.
 In the CSS file I centered it on the page whenever the site loaded to clean up the page.

+In the HTML, I cleaned up the buttons and the user input box to make it easier to understand upon first glance.

 Screenshot of finished site: